California court: Prison pot is OK _ if inmates don’t inhale

 SACRAMENTO, Calif.
 (AP) — A California appeals court says it’s legal to have small amounts of marijuana in prison — so long as inmates don’t inhale.

-The 3rd District Court of Appeal ruled Tuesday that California voters legalized recreational possession of less than an ounce of cannabis in 2016 with no exception — even for those behind bars.
+The 3rd District Court of Appeal ruled that California voters legalized recreational possession of less than an ounce (28 grams) of cannabis in 2016, with no exception even for those behind bars.

-But the court says state law does prohibit smoking or ingesting in prison.
-Prison officials can also still punish possession as a rules violation.
+But the court says state law does prohibit smoking weed in prison.
+Prison officials can also still punish pot possession as a rules violation.

-The court overturned the convictions of five inmates who were found with marijuana in their prison cells.
+The court overturned the Sacramento County convictions of five inmates who had been found with marijuana in their prison cells.

-Attorney General Xavier Becerra’s office says it’s reviewing the ruling and didn’t say whether it will be appealed.
+Attorney General Xavier Becerra’s office said it is reviewing the ruling and did not say if he will appeal.